ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2020.02.05.md

 The review column is prioritized (the top is the most urgent to review).
 There is an urgent tag to use that applies to the whole tickets life cycle.

-These urgent tickets should be placed higher in the column and we should be working through the column as per procedure documented at https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Tickets-and-their-Workflow
+These urgent tickets should be placed higher in the column and we should be working through the column as per [procedure documented](/processes/dev_processes/Tickets-and-their-Workflow)

 ## Training deployment